Mayhem (Lady Gaga album): Performances and other appearances

 On May 13, 2025, Gaga performed "Abracadabra", "Perfect Celebrity", "How Bad Do U Want Me" and "Vanish into You" during a five-song set at the YouTube Brandcast event, held at the Geffen Hall in New York City.
 On May 31, 2025, she participated in Netflix's Tudum event with a special presentation inspired by Wednesday, emerging from a coffin with the inscription "Here lies the monster queen" to perform "Zombieboy" and "Abracadabra", accompanied by dancers with a gothic aesthetic reminiscent of the Addams Family.
 In August, Gaga partnered with the multiplayer dress-up video game Dress to Impress, where players were able to take part in Mayhem-themed challenges, exploring Lady Gaga-inspired outfits and items, and also had the chance to encounter her in-game.

 Gaga performed "Abracadabra" and "The Dead Dance" at the 2025 MTV Video Music Awards on September 7, in a pre-recorded segment filmed at Madison Square Garden in New York City.
 (Note: The performance was recorded the day before during The Mayhem Ball tour.)
 The following day, she sang a stripped-down piano version of "Vanish into You" on The Late Show with Stephen Colbert, which Billboard called "mesmerizing".
 On October 3, Gaga appeared on KCRW, Santa Monica's radio station, for an interview with Chris Douridas, where she discussed the creation of Mayhem and performed "Abracadabra" and "Vanish into You" on piano.
 Later that month, she attended a Mayhem-themed Halloween event held in collaboration with YouTube at Barcelona's La Paloma venue, where she wore an outfit inspired by her song "Garden of Eden" and danced to "Abracadabra" and "The Dead Dance".

+On February 1, 2026, Gaga delivered a rock rendition of "Abracadabra" at the 68th Annual Grammy Awards.
+She wore a red feathered outfit, a piece from the Alexander McQueen archives, with her face enclosed in a cage-like contraption called the Horn Of Plenty, featured famously in a 2009 McQueen runway.
+She played a Minimoog, backed by a live band that included producer Watt on guitar and Nine Inch Nails drummer Josh Freese.
+On February 8, 2026, she made a guest appearance during Bad Bunny's Super Bowl LX halftime show, where she performed an abridged salsa version of "Die with a Smile", supported by the group Los Sobrinos.
+The performance took place during a legally binding onstage wedding ceremony involving a couple who had previously invited Bad Bunny to attend their wedding, which formed part of the show's narrative.